-Chana sundal prepared with kabuli chana or white chana (chickpeas) is a healthy dish as well as prepared during Ganesh chaturthi festival.
+Chana sundal prepared with kabuli chana or chickpeas is a healthy dish as well as prepared during Ganesh chaturthi festival as well as Navaratri.

 How to cook chana perfectly?